SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 click ☰ -> __"Connect to"__ menu. *Note: you can only request a exposition to be connected to the groups of which you are a member.*

+While an exposition is part of a group, it will be visible to all group members and group admins, even if it is otherwise _private_.
+The exposition can be removed by the groupadmin if it should no longer be part of the group, through __managing connections__, at which point it will no longer be accessible by the group members.

 ## Roles within Groups

 There are two roles within the group: